adamharrison/straightforward-c-project-standard/README.md

 These days, for *most* use cases, things are relatively simple.
-One is able to compile or cross-compile for the major operating systems with a relatively unified code-base, so long as one is not doing anything particular platform specific.
+One is able to compile or cross-compile for the major operating systems with a relatively unified code-base, so long as one is not doing anything particularly platform specific, and are on a reasonably modern operating system.
 Processors and compilers are now fast enough, that most one-off compiles do not require sophisticated build systems to manage intermediate objects, or dependency graphs of headers and source files.
 The vast majority of libraries do not need to bother with extremely precise flag definitions, or highly specific compilation paths.

-This standard *does not* preclude the use of these sophisticated build systems in a particular project, but rather allows the project to be build in such a way that foregoes these standards.
+This standard *does not* preclude the use of these sophisticated build systems in a particular project, but rather allows the project to be structured in such a way that it can follow these standards for a simpler build process.

 ### Rationale